Academic English Solutions

 Dealing with your revised manuscript

-After revising your paper, I will return it as a Word.doc with the changes made to your text appearing in color, typically red.
+After revising your paper, I will return it as a Word.doc with the suggested changes marked in track changes.
 Next, you will need to accept or reject the suggested changes made to your text.
 If you are not familiar with this editing tool of Word.doc, you may wish to read the description that follows below; otherwise, simply go straight to your text, either accepting or rejecting the changes as you see as appropriate.

 In the menu at the top of your computer screen, choose Tools, scroll down and choose Track Changes, then move your cursor to a box on the right labeled Accept or Reject Changes.
 A box will appear on your screen in which you can a find a button to click to accept or reject each suggested revision.
 When it is not obvious why I made some change in your text, I explain why in a box labeled Comments, which appears on the right margin of the text.
 If you have trouble viewing the comments or words that were deleted, go the menu bar on the top of your screen and choose: View.
 Scroll down and choose: Online Layout, which will allow you to see the deleted words as well as comments and questions, usually highlighted in red font.